 Frequently Asked Questions

-Does Philanthropy Delaware give grants?
+Does Philanthropy Delaware award grants?

 No. Philanthropy Delaware does not give grants or accept grant proposals.